praekelt/numi-api/docs/index.rst

 .. http:get:: /users/

   Retrieves the :ref:`summaries <data-user-summaries>` of all users.
-Only accessible if the authenticated user has :ref:`admin <permissions-admin>` permission.
+Only accessible if the authenticated user has :ref:`admin permission <permissions-admin>`.

   .. sourcecode:: http